Zimbabwe's "Tyson" goes the distance with foreign firms

 "I know what it means for a young black business person to go into business and during the times I did, the financial institutions were controlled by colonial institutions," he told the Summit at Reuters offices in Johannesburg.

-"If they gave you a loan to buy a truck, the following day, they will come and repossess because you would have failed to honor your obligations by one day."
+"If they gave you a loan to buy a truck, the following day, they will come and repossess because you would have failed to honour your obligations by one day."

 Unlike the stiff image conveyed by most senior officials in his party, Kasukuwere is tech-savvy, trending on social network site Twitter and maintaining his own homepage.

-Note: (This version of the story has been corrected to clarify Kawukuwere is youngest in cabinet from ZANU-PF para 9)